Tasunka Kokipapi: Resistance to assimilation

 Along with most of the Lakota, Tasunka Kokipapi resisted the push from the government for his tribe to become commercial farmers.
 He merely cultivated a small garden patch and began raising livestock, raising cattle, horses, and turkeys.
 He also frequently left the reservation to hunt and roam about the prairie, sometimes on forays of several months.
 During this period, he made peace with his former bitter enemies, the Crow Nation, and visited them regularly for the remainder of his life.
 Although he resigned himself to working with the whites to help his people, he remained a staunchly traditional Lakota.
 He only spoke his native language, had two wives, and fought bitterly to help his people retain the Lakota lands during the 1880s.
 As the government began attempts to break up the Great Sioux Reservation in the 1880s, Tasunka Kokipapi reconciled with Red Cloud and ceased his cooperation with the Pine Ridge agents.
-During the latter 1880s, the two Oglala leaders, together with Little Wound and the revered old Hunkpatila chief, Old Man Afraid of His Horse, now aged 81, led the opposition to Congressional efforts to take a large swath of Lakota land and sell it to white settlers.
+During the latter 1880s, the two Oglala leaders, together with Little Wound and the revered old Hunkpatila chief, Old Man They Fear Even His Horses, now aged 81, led the opposition to Congressional efforts to take a large swath of Lakota land and sell it to white settlers.
 Although they succeeded in defeating the proposal at Pine Ridge, white pressure led to its overall passage.

 The loss of their land hit the Lakota hard, and Congress compounded their problems in 1889 when it voted to reduce their beef issue by 20%.
 The drought of 1890 caused many of the Lakota cattle to die, and as hunger prevailed among most of the people, their lowered resistance caused diseases to flourish.
 Although Tasunka Kokipapi was a realist and knew that the whites had destroyed the buffalo and now surrounded the Oglala, he lamented upon his people's misery as they became increasingly hungry and desperate.
 Like many of the Lakota, he longed for the old days: